gregoryjsmith/expense-check-code-challenge/README.md

 ## Description

-You've been working on a number of projects withing a company across a few teams, and you've found that the teams have a shared requirement for easily rendering "color swatches" using different color spaces.We'd like to produce a toolkit that could be easily used, and also easily extended, by all the teams in the company.
-The toolkit should provide a React widget that can render an array of five colors, each of which could be represented in a different color space.Some features we'd like of the color swatch widget:
+You've been working on a number of projects withing a company across a few teams, and you've found that the teams have a shared requirement for easily rendering "color swatches" using different color spaces.
+We'd like to produce a toolkit that could be easily used, and also easily extended, by all the teams in the company.
+The toolkit should provide a React widget that can render an array of five colors, each of which could be represented in a different color space.
+Some features we'd like of the color swatch widget:

 * It should have a button that can be clicked to refresh the colors from the server.
 * It should allow the user to select a color.